 - Learn more about Why we collect repair data

 - Learn about how to Get Started and our Fixometer FAQ

 - Learn about our lifecycle assessment data: Report: the environmental impact of e-stuff

 - Listen to us discuss the thinking behind the Fixometer: Climate change and the shadow impacts of our gadgets

-- Learn how we measure our impact: revealing the benefits of repair
+- Learn how we measure our impact as a network of community electronics repair groups: revealing the benefits of repair

 - Follow the progress on the Open Repair Data Standard by the Open Repair Alliance we launched in October 2017